johnpolacek/hello-next-app/README.md

 ## Pages

+For each page, define props for the url, title, description and more that are used to set meta tag data for that page.
+These are passed as props to the `Wrapper` component.
+It is recommended for SEO that you have a different title and description for each page.
+You may also define the background color for each page here.

 ## Layout Components

+_/components/layout/Wrapper.js_

+The contents for each page is wrapped in a top-level `Wrapper` component.
+The main purpose of this component is to provide the design theme to all of its child components and wrap them in a `Layout` component.
+This is also where Google Analytics is initialized if you have enabled it within `app.config.js`.

+_/components/layout/Layout.js_

-Each page contains a `Layout` component with the `Header` and `Footer` components and a `Main` component for the page content itself.
-The `Layout` component accepts props for the url, title, description and more that are used to set meta tag data on each page - see `src/layout/Wrapper.js`.
+The `Layout` component builds the page structure that is shared across your app, including `Header` and `Footer` components and a `Main` component for the page content itself.

 A global document head with `<title>`, `<description>`, `<meta>` tags and more can be updated by editing `src/layout/Head.js`.